infovpcs/odoo18_mcp_project/README.md

 ## Odoo Documentation RAG Tool

-We've implemented a powerful Retrieval Augmented Generation (RAG) tool for accessing Odoo 18 documentation:
+We've implemented a powerful Retrieval Augmented Generation (RAG) tool for accessing Odoo 18 documentation.
+This tool uses sentence-transformers and FAISS to provide semantic search capabilities for finding relevant information in the Odoo 18 documentation:

 1. **Documentation Repository Integration**: The tool clones and processes the official Odoo 18 documentation repository (https://github.com/odoo/documentation/tree/18.0) to extract relevant content.